green-party-dublin-central/nh-web/site/content/post/st-vincents.md

 A web site for the application is available at [stvincentshospitallrd.ie](https://stvincentshospitallrd.ie/)

 Last day for observations is **Wednesday 10th of May 2023**.

+On Wednesday the 3rdof May at 8pm I will  https://m.neasahourigan.com/st-vincents-lrd

 A guide to making a planning observation can be found at [neasahourigan.com/observation](https://neasahourigan.com/post/planning-observation/).